-A kaleidoscopic mix of colours, culture and cuisine, Cultural Diversity Week celebrates the many communities that call Melbourne home.
-Here’s our top ten ways to join the party.
+A kaleidoscopic mix of colours, culture and cuisine, Cultural Diversity Week (16-24 March) celebrates the many communities that call Melbourne home.
+Here are our top ways to join the party.

 One Beat One Love

 Discover the next generation of African artists, DJs, musicians, speakers and community leaders at One Beat One Love.
 Celebrate diversity over an afternoon of song, dance, food and stories at the Immigration Museum.
-Runs on Saturday 26 March.
+Sunday 24 March.

-This much-loved annual free festival at Federation Square includes arts, craft, live performances and a huge variety of international cuisine.
-Runs on Saturday 25 March.
+This much-loved annual free festival at Federation Square showcases arts, craft, live performances and a huge variety of international food.
+Saturday 23 March.

 Featuring some of Victoria’s most exciting up-and-coming artists, Culture Waves brings young, multicultural sounds to Cultural Diversity Week.
 Hear acclaimed Arnhem Land rapper Baker Boy, as well as Kaiit, Adrian Eagle and more in this free and very special gig that takes place after Victoria’s Multicultural Festival.
 Saturday 23 March.

 The Welcome Game

 The Welcome Game celebrates Melbourne’s cultural identity and passion for AFL.
 Head to the MCG on Saturday 23 March to Melbourne vs Port Adelaide for free.
 Yep, you read that right: free.